 They are not made of porcelain, but rather of high-fired stoneware that has been glazed with a glossy enamel finish.
 This means they’re not technically in line with the standards, but apart from being inauthentic to the Italian tradition, they should still manage to retain heat well.

 These cups are also built to last.
 Literally, these things aren’t only durable enough to go through the dishwasher – they also come with a lifetime warranty!

-The stoneware option is an enduring and fun shift from the gentler porcelain that dominates the cappuccino cup world, while the blues and reds stand out in a bold yet attractive contrast to the more temperate colors available with better cup models.
+The stoneware option is an enduring and fun shift from the gentler porcelain that dominates the cappuccino world, while the blues and reds stand out in bold yet attractive contrast to the more temperate colors available with classic cup models.

 - Stoneware design with enamel finish creates a tough cup that can take a lifetime of wear and tear